 The Dock has a newly opened outdoor area and is open on the following days:

 8. The Pocket

-This trendy cafe in the heart of the University Quarter is popular amongst coffee lovers and foodies.
+This trendy cafe in the heart of the city centre is popular amongst coffee lovers and foodies.
 Serving up local produce and what many dub the best coffee in the city, there is also a buzz about this place.
-If you manage to nab one, the window seats offer some of the best people watching in the city.
+Pocket is now offering takeaway food in addition to its regular menu.

 More info: The Pocket

 Thank you everyone for being so patient and following protocol from yesterday.
 We hope everyone feels safe in @generalmerchants across the board.
 We are open this evening from 4pm – 8pm to offer our Burgers with the discount of @eatouttohelpoutlist that applies all day today and tomorrow.
 Stay safe people. 💛 #generalmerchants #keepgoing #eatouttohelpout #ormeauroad #eastbelfast #northernireland #thankscovid